 Set it up and let it do the work

-Let’s be clear – it is never a good idea to completely ignore your investments, but sometimes going on autopilot is not a bad idea, especially when the alternative is not getting started at all.
+Let’s be clear – it is never a good idea to completely ignore your investments, but sometimes going on autopilot isn't a bad idea, especially when the alternative is not getting started at all.
 Let dollar cost averaging do the work.
 This disciplined approach makes it easy to stick to small amounts which will add up to something big in time.

 It keeps you investing no matter what is going on in the market and removes temptation to bail during volatile times.
 There is also a reason to be satisfied knowing you are automatically purchasing units in a down market at a discounted price.